Return to top

 📖 Variations

-• Chocolate chips: Add a large handful of vegan chocolate chips right before the ice cream is finished churning.
-Otherwise, it can prevent it from getting thick.
+Chocolate Chips: I like to add a large handful of vegan chocolate chips right before the ice cream is finished churning.
+Adding them too early may prevent the mixture from thickening properly.

-• Cacao nibs: Cacao nibs are amazing!
-They have a fruity, slightly bitter taste.
-Follow the same method as adding the chocolate chips.
-Be sure to try one first to make sure you like the flavor.
+Cacao Nibs: Cacao nibs are amazing!
+They have a fruity, slightly bitter taste that I find delightful.
+I follow the same method for adding cacao nibs as I do with the chocolate chips.

-• Coconut milk ice cream: For a stronger coconut flavor, use coconut milk from the carton in place of the soy milk.
+Coconut Milk: For a stronger coconut flavor, I use coconut milk from the carton in place of soy milk.
+I love the extra richness it adds.

 ❓ Recipe FAQs